Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Theory

-Indeed, when the dimensionality of latent space is limited, it may not be possible to achieve the complete recovery of data as by the standard FT.
-However, we will present the claim guaranteeing that NFT conducts a data-dependent filter that selectively extracts the dominant spectral information in the dataset.
-We present an informal statement here (See Section \ref{sec:bottleneck_appendix} for the formal version).
+Second, Thm \ref{thm:equivariance} implies the identifiability.
+When there are two invertible equivariant maps $\Phi$ and $\tilde \Phi$, Thm \ref{thm:equivariance} guarantees that there is a pair of corresponding kernels, and we can induce from them a $G$-isomorphism (Sec \ref{sec:group_basics}) between the corresponding RKHSs.
+In other words, $\Phi$ and $\tilde \Phi$ are connected via $G$-isomorphism, corresponding to the same set of irreducible representations. \textit{This way, we may associate any linearlizable group action to a unique set of irreducible representations.} Similarly, any two solutions for the g-NFT with the \textit{similar} $M(g)$s would also differ only by $G$-isomorphism.

-\begin{theorem} (Fourier Bottleneck) Suppose that $k$ is a $G$-invariant kernel on $\mathcal{X}$ corresponding to an injective, biLipshitz equivariant feature map $\Phi^*$ from $\mathcal{X}$ into a latent space $V$ with a linear group action.
-If $(\Phi,\Psi)$ is a pair of encoder and decoder that optimizes the autoencoding loss
+\textbf{Finite dimensional Approximation: } When the output dimension of $\Phi$ is small, the space may not fit all members of irreducible representations corresponding to the target group action and it may not be possible to invertibly encode the action and observations as done in the standard FT.
+In such a case, the expression $x_1 \to \Psi (M(g) \Phi (x_1))$ in NFT would only provide an approximation of the transition $x_1 \to x_2$.
+However, what type of approximation would it be in U-NFT and G-NFT?
+Below we will present the claim guaranteeing that NFT conducts a data-dependent filter that selectively extracts the dominant spectral information in the dataset describing the action.
+We present an informal statement here (see Sec \ref{sec:bottleneck_appendix} for the formal version).

-among the set of all continuous decoders and the set of all equivariant encoders whose output components belong to the RKHS of $k$, then the frequencies to appear in the latent space are determined by how much they can describe $E[\Phi^*(X)]$. \end{theorem} This result claims that, if a certain set of modes of symmetry (frequency components) are more dominant than the others in the dataset , NFT tends to selectively extract the dominant modes by treating each frequency as a discrete unit in the latent space, functioning as a data-dependent nonlinear \textit{filter}.
-As we will validate experimentally in Section \ref{sec:1d}, NFT choose the major frequencies discretely even in the presence of noise frequencies.
+\begin{theorem} (Nonlinear Fourier Filter) Suppose that there exists an invariant kernel $k$ for the group action on $\mathcal{X}$ whose RKHS is large enough to invertibly encode $\mathcal{X}$.
+Suppose further that $(\Phi^*,\Psi^*)$ is the minimizer of

-However, a word of caution is in order in the implication of Theorem \ref{thm:bottleneck}; although NFT may identify the major frequencies in the dataset, Fourier coefficients are not necessarily preserved in NFT because of the nonlinear part of the encoder that is not necessarily isometric on each Fourier component.
-Namely, Perseval's theorem does not apply between the inputs and the outputs of NFT.
+among the set of all equivariant autoencoders of \textbf{a fixed latent dimension} for which the actions are linear in the latent space.
+Then the frequencies to appear in the latent space of $\Phi^*$ are determined by the signal strength of each irreducible component in the RKHS of $k$. \end{theorem} This result claims that, in the application of NFT with small latent dimension, U-NFT and G-NFT automatically select the set of irreducible representations that are dominant in describing the action in the observation space, functioning as a data-dependent nonlinear \textit{filter} on the dataset.
+Please also see Sec \ref{sec:proofs} for the theory of NFT.
+As we will validate experimentally in Sec \ref{sec:1d}, NFT \textit{does} choose the major frequencies discretely even in the presence of noise frequencies.